-In 2013, researchers reported that drinking red beet juice led to lower blood pressure in people with hypertension.
-Participants drank 1 cup, of the juice every day for 4 weeks.
+In 2013, researchers reported that drinking red beet juice led to lower blood pressure readings in people with high blood pressure.
+Participants drank 1 cup of juice every day for four weeks.
 Researchers noticed some positive effects within 24 hours.

 Beets can be juiced, roasted, sauteed or even baked into chips for a healthy snacking option.

 A research study reported that garlic extract reduced both systolic and diastolic blood pressure in hypertensive people.
-Garlic has the ability to increase the body’s production of nitric oxide, this allows the smooth muscles to relax and the blood vessels to dilate, reducing hypertension.
+Garlic can increase the body’s nitric oxide production, which allows the muscles to relax and blood vessels to dilate, reducing hypertension.

 Some fermented foods to add to the diet include natural yogurt, kimchi, kombucha, apple cider vinegar, miso, and tempeh.

-Fish are a great source of lean protein.
-Wild-caught fish are high in omega-3 fatty acids, which can lower blood pressure, reduce inflammation, and lower triglycerides.
-Some great selections for fish include salmon, mackerel.
-Trout contains vitamin D a vitamin shown to lower blood pressure.
+Fish is a great source of lean protein.
+Wild-caught fish is high in omega-3 fatty acids, which can lower blood pressure, reduce inflammation, and lower triglycerides.
+Some great options for fish include salmon and mackerel.
+Trout contains vitamin D, a vitamin shown to lower blood pressure.

 Blueberries and strawberries contain antioxidant compounds called anthocyanins, a type of flavonoid.
-Flavonoids give fruits, vegetables, and flowers a blue, purple or deep red color and have powerful antioxidant properties.
-Anthocyanins have anti-inflammatory properties, helping to relax blood vessels and support healthy blood flow.
+Flavonoids give fruits, vegetables, and flowers a blue, purple or deep red color and have powerful antioxidant and anti-inflammatory properties, helping to relax blood vessels and support healthy blood flow.

-A study conducted on more than 34,000 people with hypertension who consumed blueberries and strawberries (the berries with the highest amounts of anthocyanins) showed an 8 percent reduction in the risk of high blood pressure, compared to those with a low anthocyanin intake.
+A study conducted on more than 34,000 people with high blood pressure who consumed blueberries and strawberries (the berries with the highest amounts of anthocyanins) showed an 8 percent reduction in the risk of high blood pressure compared to those with a low anthocyanin intake.

-Berries are great as a snack or treat after meals, or when added to smoothies and oatmeal.
+Berries are great as a snack or treat after meals.
+Try them on smoothies, cereals, and oatmeal.

 Have a sweet tooth?
 A Harvard study on dark chocolate, the kind that contains at least 50 to 70 percent cocoa, lowered blood pressure in all participants, but most notably in those with hypertension.

-Selecting high-quality dark chocolate containing 70 percent (or more) cocoa, and consuming a single square, or a piece measuring about 1 ounce, each day is the best way to enjoy this benefit.
+One great way to enjoy this benefit is by selecting high-quality dark chocolate containing 70 percent (or more) cocoa and consuming a single square, or a 1 ounce piece, each day.

 Oats contain beta-glucan(a type of fiber), which may reduce blood cholesterol levels.
-Beta-glucan may also lower blood pressure, according to some research.
+Beta-glucan can also lower blood pressure, according to some research.

 Start your day off with a bowl of oatmeal (whole grain or steel-cut), or use rolled oats instead of breadcrumbs to give texture to meat or vegetarian burger patties.

-Bananas are rich in potassium, a mineral that plays a vital role in managing hypertension.
+Bananas are rich in potassium, a mineral that plays a vital role in managing high blood pressure.
 According to the American Heart Association, potassium reduces the effects of sodium and alleviates tension in the walls of the blood vessels.

 Ceylon cinnamon (known as true cinnamon) is very expensive, so most foods in the United States and Western Europe use the cheaper Cassia cinnamon (dried Cassia bark).

-When it comes to cinnamon and high blood pressure research, one study published in the Journal of International Scholars’ Conference in 2016 showed that one gram (g) of Ceylon cinnamon powder would significantly lower blood pressure for a one-week period.
+When it comes to cinnamon and high blood pressure research, one study published in the Journal of International Scholars’ Conference in 2016 showed that one gram (g) of ceylon cinnamon powder would significantly lower blood pressure for one week.
 Participants had an average blood pressure with a systolic reading of 145 mmHg and a diastolic pressure of 99 mmHg.
 After the cinnamon treatment, the average blood pressure dropped to a systolic reading of 130.67 mmHg and a diastolic pressure of 85.33 mmHg.

-Pistachio nuts have the strongest effect on reducing blood pressure in adults.
-In a recent review and scientific analysis of 21 clinical trials, all carried out between 1958 and 2013, pistachios significantly reduced both systolic and diastolic blood pressure, where mixed nuts reduced only diastolic blood pressure.
+Pistachio nuts have the most substantial effect on reducing blood pressure in adults.
+A recent review and scientific analysis of 21 clinical trials were carried out between 1958 and 2013.
+Pistachios significantly reduced both systolic and diastolic blood pressure, where mixed nuts reduced only diastolic blood pressure.

-A single serving (one-third cup) of almonds, like pistachios, contains healthy monounsaturated fat which contributes to lower blood cholesterol levels and reduced arterial inflammation, which ultimately helps lower the pressure inside the arteries.
+A single serving (one-third cup) of almonds, like pistachios, contains healthy monounsaturated fat, contributing to lower blood cholesterol levels and reduced arterial inflammation, which ultimately helps lower the pressure inside the arteries.

-Plain pistachios or raw almonds can be tossed into salads, snacked on or blended into pestos.
+Plain pistachios or raw almonds can be tossed into salads, snacked on as-is, or blended into pesto.

-Pomegranates can be enjoyed whole as you consume the seeds, but some people prefer the juice.
-When buying pre-packaged pomegranate juice, check to ensure that there is no added sugar.
-When juicing a pomegranate at home be sure to incorporate small amounts of the pulp as it does contain antioxidants but too much pulp can cause bitterness.
+Pomegranates can be enjoyed whole, seeds and all, but some people prefer the juice.
+When buying pre-packaged pomegranate juice, check that there is no added sugar.
+When juicing a pomegranate at home, be sure to incorporate small amounts of the pulp as it does contain antioxidants, but too much pulp can cause bitterness.

 Drinking just 1 cup of pomegranate juice daily for 28 days can lower high blood pressure in the short term.
-The study suggests that the polyphenols found in pomegranate seeds and pulp are responsible for lowering the blood pressure.
+The study suggests that the polyphenols found in pomegranate seeds and pulp are responsible for reducing blood pressure.